It is a general understanding in the service industry that the most important factor in project success is customer satisfaction.

 Brand Trust: Your brand’s reviews or recommendations from your satisfied customers will make your brand more trusted than others.

-Happy Employees: At the end, customer satisfaction means not only more revenue or customer retention, but also you’ll see employees will be happy too.
+Happy Employees: In the end, customer satisfaction means not only more revenue or customer retention but also you’ll see employees will be happy too.

 But as it seems, customer satisfaction is not an easy thing.
 During your project execution, customers will always ask you:

 - What is the progress of the project?

 - When will it be completed?

 - How much billable time you have clocked?

 - What is the status of modules or sprints?